 There is always the psychosomatic (mind over matter) issues when it comes to addictions as well so seeing a mental health professional who specializes in addiction is highly recommended.
-You can read Tony Robbins techniques to Changing Behaviour here.
+You can read Tony Robbins techniques to Changing Behavior here.

 Reward Deficiency Syndrome (RDS)